BigslimVdub/arqma.github.io/How-Tos/arqma/ArQmA-Like.md

 <p>There are no ICO tokens involved, produced, or burned, or secured.
 That means this is not a security as defined by some governmental parties.
 Check with your local authorities for updates.
 ArQmA is not an ERC-20 token, therefore doesn't fall under the US SEC restrictions.</p>
 <p>ArQmA Community donation wallet address: ar46iCiw5uB7SjnYhL5EJLP1LpqGkZbCcWhWgdbLL1c4DicNuYi3ZeRJPi8FFmEhYnagbxRyaQKyTYBA95JqmPcr1XZytK9o3</p>
 <p>Viewkey: 4e5373dfd5ba67fa2988107a605bc960575c465bd07aba624915d3f660b73d62</p>
+<p>Premine will be burned in HardFork 13.
+Emission will back to about 6 MLN ARQ</p>
 <p>The network is resistant to specialized hardware (ASICs), allowing more people to participate directly with their PC by mining or running a full node.
 Everyone is welcome to contribute to the ongoing effort.
 There are two primary chat servers, Discord and Telegram.
 A Reddit discussion forum, and a forum on Bitcointalk.org .</p>
 <p>NOTE: Many of the points referenced above are covered in more detail in section</p>
 <h2 id="arqma-differentiation-1"><font color="ffd008">3 ArQmA Differentiation</font></h2>